MJ Melendez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is third in the league with a collective 10.3 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in the league.

-- The Rangers have the fifth-ranked team ERA across all MLB pitching staffs (3.40).
+- The Rangers' 3.86 team ERA ranks 10th among all MLB pitching staffs.

-- The Rangers allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Rangers allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- Eovaldi (1-1) gets the start for the Rangers, his third of the season.
+- deGrom (1-0) takes the mound for the Rangers in his fourth start of the season.
+He has a 4.32 ERA in 16 2/3 innings pitched, with 27 strikeouts.

-- His most recent time out was on Friday against the Chicago Cubs, when the righty went 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his most recent appearance on Wednesday against the Kansas City Royals, the right-hander threw seven innings, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.